-THe Last of Us Part 3 reportedly in development
+The Last of Us Part 3 reportedly in development but don't expect it anytime soon

-(Pocket-lint) - Naughty Dog has started development on The Last of Us Part 3, according to a renowned online leaker.
+Naughty Dog has started development on The Last of Us Part 3, according to a renowned online leaker.

 It is said that the co-president of the studio, Neil Druckmann, has started work on the sequel, although it is likely at a very early stage so don't expect an official announcement anytime soon.